djangraw/MoodDrift/README.md

 ### Model Fitting
 Fits the large-scale linear mixed effects (LME) model and the computational model described in the paper.
 The computational model scripts are computationally expensive and best run on a high-performance computing cluster.
-Run the following:
+These scripts require considerable compute resources and `pytorch` which is not include in the conda environment built above.
+All outputs of these scripts are included in this repository thus they may be skipped if you just want to reproduce the figures.
+Executing the scripts in this section may require experience with `pytorch` and additional assistance from the authors :
 - [RunPymerOnCovidData_Aug2020.py](scripts/RunPymerOnCovidData_Aug2020.py) to run the LME model.
 Must be run from a python environment with pymer4 installed.
 - [Tune_GBE_pytorch.py](scripts/Tune_GBE_pytorch.py) to tune the computational model's hyperparameters.
 Must have pytorch installed.
 - [Tune_GBE_pytorch_NoBetaT.py](scripts/Tune_GBE_pytorch_NoBetaT.py) to do the same without the time-responsive beta_T term.